kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## Choosing or Implementing a Strategy

-[Passport](http://passportjs.org) supports a wide range of authentication strategies.
+[Passport.js](http://passportjs.org) supports a wide range of authentication strategies.
 However, if that is not enough, you can implement your own strategy by coding it yourself.

-Once you have decided on an authentication strategy, the corresponding plugin module must either be referenced in the NPM dependencies or copied directly into the plugin repository, such that Kuzzle Backend loads the plugin when it boots.
+Once you have decided on an authentication strategy, the corresponding plugin module must either be referenced in the NPM dependencies or copied directly into the plugin repository, such that Kuzzle Backend can load the plugin when it boots.

 ---

 ## Exposing Authentication Strategies
+ The actual name of this function can be set in the `strategies` object using the `validate` method.
 There are two ways of declaring authentication strategies:

 * By exposing a `strategies` object in an authentication plugin instance that lists each strategy and its properties.
 This object cannot be empty, and must contain one key/value pair for each strategy you want to use, with the key being the name of the strategy.
 * By [dynamically adding or removing strategies]({{ site_base_path }}plugins-reference/plugins-context/accessors/#strategies).

-Whether strategies are added statically or dynamically, a properties object must always be provided with the following structure:
+Whether strategies are added statically or dynamically, a `strategies` object must always be provided with the following structure:

 * config: an object containing the strategy configuration
-  * constructor: The constructor of the Passport strategy
+  * constructor: The constructor of the Passport.js strategy
-  * strategyOptions: The options provided to the Passport strategy constructor
+  * strategyOptions: The options provided to the Passport.js strategy constructor
   * authenticateOptions: The options provided to the Passport's [authenticate method](http://passportjs.org/docs/authenticate).
   * fields: The list of fields that can be provided to the plugin.
 * methods: an object containing the list of exposed methods